JohnCoates/Aerial/Readme.md

 Need more information on install, setup, or uninstall ?
 Or want to install via homebrew ?
 Check our extended [instructions here](Documentation/Installation.md).
 Curious about auto-updates ?
 [Have a look here](Documentation/AutoUpdates.md).

 ## What's new in Aerial 1.9.0 (May 25, 2020)?

+**At first glance, the current versions of Aerial seems to work correctly with macOS Big Sur 11.
+Check here for more details (and information on the upcoming 2.0.0) : https://github.com/JohnCoates/Aerial/issues/1006#issuecomment-647808068

 ![Capture d’écran 2020-05-25 à 15 46 42](https://user-images.githubusercontent.com/37544189/82818568-338ba580-9e9f-11ea-8f26-90b23958f587.jpg)